eonist/eonist.github.io/_posts/2021-09-24-sub-module.md

-Notes on submodules<!--more--> Great way to split up a project into smaller modules
+Notes on submodules<!--more--> A great way to split up a project into smaller modules

 ### Resources: